 Do I have to create a work period for each employee?
 Can I assign a work period to all employees?

-Once you have created a work period for an employee, you can assign the same one to another employee.
-We will be building the ability to bulk assign soon so that you can assign a work period to multiple employees at once.
+Once you have created a work period for an employee, you can assign the same work period to another employee.
+See Bulk actions.

 I have a suggestion to make this feature better